yaperos/app-nodejs-codechallenge/README.md

     * The content of your request ("el fondo del asunto" in Spanish) is post analyzed, it takes time.
 It's the asynchronous part of your request.
 * For tackling a huge amount of writes:
   * Use optimistic concurrency.
 Advantage: no need to wrap up a resource update with a database transaction.
-  * Transactions are fine but harepresent a performance penalty in data-intensive scenarios.
+  * Transactions are fine but represent a performance penalty in data-intensive scenarios.
 * For tackling a huge amount of reads:
   * Address read-only queries (CQRS) by configuring the microservices to read from read-only database replicas.